Megaupload duo cut deal: Now only Kim Dotcom facing US extradition

 The statement, sent by their lawyer Peter Spring, said no further comment would be made as the case was now before New Zealand courts.

+The Herald has learned a range of copyright-related charges were filed against the pair today and their first appearance will be later this month.

 Van der Kolk and Ortmann - as with Batato and Dotcom - had always maintained their innocence.
-The accused have always questioned why Megaupload was targeted for takedown when similar cases did not bring a similar response from the US.
+All four accused questioned why Megaupload was targeted for takedown when similar cases did not bring a similar response from the US.

 The deal means Dotcom is the only remaining Megaupload "fugitive from justice" left in New Zealand - a description used by the United States in its fight to bring the seven originally charged with massive copyright violation.